 The latest ACPI specification is published on the ACPI home page: http://www.acpi.info.

-This home page is meant to answer the most common questions for users, testers, debuggers, and contributors.
+This project is for system developers, testers, debuggers, and other contributors working on desktop and clamshell devices.
 If your question is not answered here, please direct it to the primary mailing list for this project: email@example.com.